PatientSamurai/InstantRunoffBot/README.md

 2. List each of your candidates as separate messages.
     - Add a checkmark reaction to each candidate. e.g. 'white_check_mark' (✅).
     - The bot will trim all non-alphanumeric characters from the starts and ends so dress the text up however you would like.
+    - Who sends the message isn't important so you can have your users nominate their own candidates too.
 3. Have all of your voters react to each candidate with their preference order.
     - Use the 'one', 'two', 'three' etc. reactions (1️⃣, 2️⃣, 3️⃣) to mark the user's first, second, third etc. preferences.
     - 'zero' (0️⃣) counts as the user's tenth option